Choosing Your Intermodal Carrier: What to Look for & 28 Questions To Ask

 Of course, choosing the right intermodal provider can be difficult.
 There are many factors to consider, and it’s not always clear which one is best for your business.

-The first step is figuring out what type(s) of intermodal service you require.
+The first step is figuring out what intermodal shipping is and what type(s) of intermodal service you require.

 - Rail transport